zMyrddin/JanConsul_T1A3/readme.md

         quit: Save the tasks and scores, then exit the application.

 For example, to add a task, type add task, and the application will ask you to enter the task name and points.
 After entering the information, the task will be added to your list.

+### R14 - Testing

+Test 1: Testing the 'add task' feature

+What is being tested: The ability of the user to add a task with a point value to the daily tracker

+Test case 1:

+    Input: Add task 'Do pushups' with 5 points Expected result: Task 'Do pushups' with 5 points is added to the daily tracker

+Test case 2:

+    Input: Add task 'Feed the dog' with 3 points Expected result: Task 'Feed the dog' with 3 points is added to the daily tracker

+Test 2: Testing the 'save day' feature

+What is being tested: The ability of the user to save the daily tasks and display their daily score

+Test case 1:

+    Input: Mark all added tasks as done and save the day Expected result: The application displays the user's daily score out of the total possible points for the day

+Test case 2:

+    Input: Mark some tasks as done and leave some tasks incomplete, then save the day Expected result: The application displays the user's daily score out of the total possible points for the day, taking into account the incomplete tasks